 • How much storage you need

-• How many living areas you need
+• How many living areas do you need

 • Whether or not you need a home office